Masaya, Nicaragua: What to pack, what to wear, and when to go [2022]

 January

-Traveling to Masaya in January, you will notice that it can be very hot, very hazy and dry with little rain.
-Expect it to rain occasionally.
+If you are traveling to Masaya in January, you will notice that it is really hot, very hazy and dry with little rain.
+Expect it to rain once in a while.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: